ProgrammingPrograms/ProgrammingPrograms/README.md

 </div>
 <br clear="both">

-<h2 align="left">Building software thats meant to last - clean, scalable, and made with real people in mind <br>Based in NYC 🗽</h2>
+<h2 align="left">Building software that solves real-world problems—designed to be clean, easy, and genuinely useful to the people who rely on it. <br>Based in NYC 🗽</h2>

 ###